This list defines terms I use regularly in my kitchen. It is by no means exhaustive, but I do try to add to it as the need arises!

 Mis En Place

 A French culinary term that means “putting in place” or “everything in its place.”
 This is a key organizational tool, and one that makes your time in the kitchen more efficient and enjoyable.
+You need a variety of prep bowls.
+Every ingredient gets prepped before anything gets cooked.
+This is particularly important when doing super quick dishes!

 The temperature at which heated fat or oil starts to break down and burn, giving an unpleasant taste to the food.
+See Smoke Point of Oils for more information.